Revival of the woolly mammoth: Cloning

 Cloning involves removal of the DNA-containing nucleus of the egg cell of a female elephant, and replacement with a nucleus from woolly mammoth tissue, a process called somatic cell nuclear transfer.
 For example, Akira Iritani, at the Kyoto University in Japan, reportedly planned to do this.
 The cell would then be stimulated into dividing, and implanted in a female elephant.
 The resulting calf would have the genes of the woolly mammoth.
 However, nobody as of date has found a viable mammoth cell to begin the cloning process, and most scientists doubt that any living cell could have survived freezing in the tundra of the Arctic.
 Because of their conditions of preservation, the DNA of frozen mammoths has deteriorated significantly over the millennia.

 Artificial insemination

 A second method involves artificially inseminating an elephant egg cell with sperm cells from a frozen woolly mammoth carcass.
 The resulting offspring would be an elephant–mammoth hybrid, and the process would have to be repeated, so more hybrids could be used in breeding.
 After several generations of cross-breeding these hybrids, an almost pure woolly mammoth would be produced.
 Whether the hybrid embryo would be carried through the two-year gestation is unknown; in one case, an Asian elephant and an African elephant produced a live calf named Motty, but it died of defects at less than two weeks old.
-There is also another fact to consider, that sperm cells of modern mammals are viable for 15 years at most after deep-freezing.
+Additionally, sperm cells of modern mammals are viable for 15 years at most after deep-freezing.
 This makes this method unfeasible.